Aztec Ruins: Footprints of the Past DVD by the National Park Service.

 People of the Moon by W. Michael Gear and Kathleen O'Neal Gear

 The authors Gear began their First North Americans series of prehistoric historical novels in 1990 with People of the Wolf.
-This thirteenth installment is one of the best novels in the whole series.
+This thirteenth installment is one of the best novels in the series.
 The Gears have consistently captured early Native American life with precision, detail, and narrative excitement, but in Moon they reveal their skills to even sharper effect.
 The geographical locale this time is an area that will become northern New Mexico and southern Colorado; the Chaco Anasazi hold sway over the region and have done so for 200 years.
 As is the case with all conquering people--and almost certainly guaranteed by the people they have conquered--maintenance of suppression proves difficult.

 Miniature Replica Pottery